Optical Studies of 15 Hard X-ray Selected Cataclysmic Binaries: EQUIPMENT AND TECHNIQUES

 To search for periods in the spectroscopic time series, we used a ``residual-gram'' algorithm \citep{tpst}.
 Observing constraints sometimes led to ambiguities in the daily cycle count.
 To assess the reliability of the cycle count, we used the Monte Carlo methods of \citet{tf85}.

-For three newly identified objects we have only single spectra that were obtained on two observing runs on the 2.4-m, using either modspec or OSMOS.
+For three newly identified objects, we have only single spectra that were obtained on two observing runs on the 2.4~m, using either modspec or OSMOS.
 Further details on these instruments can be found on the MDM Observatory web page.\footnote{http://mdm.kpno.noao.edu/index/Instrumentation.html}

-\subsection{Time-Series Photometry}
+\subsection{Time-series Photometry}

-For most of our time-series photometry we used ``Templeton,'' a thinned, back-illuminated SITe CCD with $1024\times1024\ 24\,\mu$ pixels, each subtending $0.\!^{\prime\prime}508$ at the 1.3-m.
+For most of our time-series photometry, we used ``Templeton,'' a thinned, back-illuminated SITe CCD with $1024\times1024\ 24\,\mu$ pixels, each subtending $0.\!^{\prime\prime}508$ at the 1.3-m.
 To minimize read time, the CCD was windowed to $256\times256$ pixels.
-Integration times ranged from 20--90~s, with 3~s dead-time between exposures.
-A couple of time series were obtained on the 2.4-m using OSMOS in imaging mode.
-Some of our data are from a thermoelectrically cooled Andor Ikon DU-937N CCD camera as described in Paper~I. Its frame-transfer CCD has a dead-time of only 11.92 ms. Exposure times with the Andor ranged from 15--60~s.
+Integration times ranged from 20 to 90~s, with 3~s dead-time between exposures.
+A couple of time series were obtained on the 2.4~m using OSMOS in imaging mode.
+Some of our data are from a thermoelectrically cooled Andor Ikon DU-937N CCD camera as described in Paper~I. Its frame-transfer CCD has a dead-time of only 11.92 ms. Exposure times with the Andor ranged from 15 to 60~s.
 Filters used were $V$ or $R$ for bright stars or, more commonly, a broadband Schott GG420 to maximize throughput for fainter stars.
 GG420 is a long-pass filter transmitting $\lambda>4200$~\AA\ that is also useful for suppressing scattered moonlight.

-For our SAAO time-series photometry we used mainly the Sutherland High-Speed Optical Camera (SHOC; \citealt{shoc}) on the 1-m telescope.
-A small amount of data is from an identical camera on the 1.9-m Radcliffe telescope, and part of a single night was from the SAAO CCD camera mounted on the 1-m.
+For our SAAO time-series photometry, we mainly used the Sutherland High-Speed Optical Camera (\citealt{shoc}) on the 1~m telescope.
+A small amount of data is from an identical camera on the 1.9~m Radcliffe telescope, and part of a single night was from the SAAO CCD camera mounted on the 1~m.
 Filters were not used at SAAO.

 Differential photometry with respect to a single comparison star that was typically 2--4 mag brighter than the variable was performed using the IRAF task {\tt phot}.
-Sequences on individual stars ranged from 1.5--9.5 hours.
+Sequences on individual stars ranged from 1.5 to 9.5~hr.
 Approximate magnitudes were derived for the $V$ filter by averaging the $B$ and $R$ magnitudes of the comparison star in the USNO B1.0 catalog \citep{mon03}, or adopting the $R$ magnitude of the comparison star for the GG420 filter.
-Period searches used the Lomb-Scargle periodogram \citep{sca82}, after converting the mid-times of the exposures to barycentric dynamical time (TDB) using the utility of \citet{eas10}.
+Period searches used the Lomb--Scargle periodogram \citep{sca82}, after converting the mid-times of the exposures to barycentric dynamical time (TDB) using the utility of \citet{eas10}.